zahiryahya1/Math-Game/README.md

 # Math-Game
-programmed a simple math game for my cousins who are in elementary school.
+programmed a simple math game for children who are in elementary school.

 Overview: When running, it displays questions on a window and asks the user for the solution.
           It renders the solution the user gives in real time.
 If correct, it will move on to